-The Witcher Season 2 is coming to Netflix on December 17
+The Witcher season 2 is coming to Netflix on December 17

 Can you decipher the clues hidden in our Season 2 episode titles?
 Share your theories! #WitcherCon pic.twitter.com/owpvZE5oVwJuly 9, 2021

-We also got a look at Jaskier's new, more "rock and roll" look:
+"It's definitely something," joked Jaskier actor Joey Batey about the photo.
+"What a [bleep].
+What a moron.
+What's he doing?"

-Jaskier actor Joey Batey also said, jokingly, but maybe not, that "there might be a small amount of hat in it for about 47 seconds."
-He's referring to the bard's distinctive hat, which the producers tried (there's a photo of him wearing it) but didn't make it into season 1.
-(This is the important stuff.)
+Batey also said—jokingly, but maybe not—that "there might be a small amount of hat in [season 2] for about 47 seconds."
+He's referring to the bard's distinctive hat, which the producers tried (there's a photo of him wearing it) but ultimately didn't make it into season 1.

+One other tidbit: We'll meet a bunch of new characters as Geralt's story develops in season 2 (see the full list in our Witcher Season 2 guide), but The Witcher showrunner Lauren Schmidt Hissrich said during the livestream that her favorite addition to the cast is Kim Bodnia as Vesemir.
+Her favorite scene from the season involves "Vesemir and Ciri in a Kaer Morhen lab," she said, and "took an entire day to shoot."